jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 While curated lists filters content, they cannot filter what's posted by those you follow.
 Some people use their accounts to post computer related content only.
 Some also use their accounts to post their personal and often political views.
-Your only options are to compartmentalize and ignore what people post when you encounter posts that align with your personal views, or don't follow them at all.
+Your only options are to compartmentalize and ignore posts that align do not align with your personal views, or don't follow these people at all.

 Here are some curated lists:
 * [Twitter/X Computer Science](https://x.com/i/lists/919677157915463680) - Curated by me